hakeemsalman/mern-stack-tutorial/README.md

    2. use `POST` method
    3. url: `https://localhost:5000/api/products`
    4. Select **Body**, then select **raw** and `JSON`
-   5. Copy the code and paste in `body` form script.
+   5. Copy the code and paste in `body` form editor and then send.
       1. ```json
          {
             "name":"Smart Watch"